Reinforced brick masonry: Usage

-Reinforced ceramics have been widely adopted because it allows for greater lightness, prefabrication and systematization in the repetition of its components, with competitive costs.
+Reinforced brick masonry has been widely adopted because it allows for greater lightness, prefabrication and systematization in the repetition of its components, with competitive costs.
 They are particularly suited to the construction of churches, community centers and industrial buildings, as well as other structures that require large open spaces.

-Dieste applied this construction technique to his first architectural work: the church of Christ the Worker and Our Lady of Lourdes (1958–1960), in the small village of Atlántida.
+Dieste applied this construction technique to his first architectural work: the Church of Christ the Worker and Our Lady of Lourdes (1958–1960), in the small village of Atlántida.
 It became an renowned architectural landmark, described as "a simple rectangle, with side walls rising up in undulating curves to the maximum amplitude of their arcs, these walls supporting a similarly undulating roof, composed of a sequence of reinforced brick Gaussian vaults".
 In 2021 the Church was declared a UNESCO World Heritage Site under the name "The work of engineer Eladio Dieste: Church of Atlántida".

 In 1998, Dieste used the same construction techniques in the Church of Saint John of Ávila in a modern neighbourhood of Alcalá de Henares, Spain.